nikita-sharov/docs/applications-for-employment/alten/software-developer-csharp/motivational-letter.md

 Posted on [karierre.at](https://www.karriere.at/jobs/5662416) (job advertisement from / renewed on 5/15/2020, see [print version](media/karriere.at.pdf)) as on [alten.at](https://www.alten.at/en/career/jobs/3461-software-developer-c--.net-oracle-semiconductor-bst/) (reference number: 3461, see [print version](media/alten.at.pdf)) for Graz.

+## Conservative application

+Dear Mrs. Stankovic,

+I am a highly-qualified, experienced and well-educated software developer with many years of experience, gaining in-depth domain knowledge and expert knowledge in any service area required.
+I support employers, colleagues and clients from any industry sector throughout the software development process: I develop, design, program, document, test and manage software from the idea to the deployment and maintenance.

+Multifaceted personality.
+Competence and excellent prospects for your projects.
+My projects are always success- and future-oriented, and I always enrich the others, being highly enthusiastic about that and fascinated by technology as well

+### What characterizes me

+- I am highly-qualified, experienced and well-educated.
+-

+### What I do

+- I develop, design, program, document, test and manage software from the idea to the deployment and maintenance.

+- I support employers, colleagues and clients from any industry sector throughout the software development process.
+- I cover a range of different tasks continuously gaining experience and expertise.
+- I offer a wide range of development services.

+###

+: .
+Get to know me!

+- Highly-qualified, experienced, well-educated and clever looking person.
+- Extensive expertise in (Russian) classic literature, rich culture, good behaviour and manners.
+- Honesty, reliability, loyalty, accuracy and punctuality.
+- Variable forms of collaboration.

+## Jobs and proposals

+> Multifaceted projects.
+Competent teams and excellent prospects for your career.
+We offer a range of different tasks with a guarantee you will gain experience and expertise.

+Multifaceted personality.
+Competence and excellent prospects for your projects.

+> Join our Team and find your ideal start at ALTEN Austria.

+-> Search jobs

+## What I do

+> We support customers from all major sectors of industry throughout the product development process.

+I support employers, colleagues and clients from any industry sector throughout the software development process.

+> We offer a wide range of development services.

+I offer ...

+-> Discover my services

-## ALTENative application
+### ALTENative application

 > The burden of proof as to any particular fact lies on that person [author] who wishes the Court [reader] to believe in its existence.

-Dear Mrs. Stankovic,

-### Tasks
+#### Tasks

 > As a Software Developer (m/f/d) C# you are responsible for programming software using C# and .NET in the semiconductor industry